shsagir/play-area-sync/docs/install-phalcon-3-pro.md

 ## Quick start

 Phalcon is unlike any other framework.
 You first need to get Phalcon running locally.
-That's the hard part:
+That's the hard part to run it locally:

 1. [Install the C-extension](https://docs.phalconphp.com/en/latest/reference/install.html)
 2. [Download the Phalcon developer tools](https://docs.phalconphp.com/en/latest/reference/tools.html)